oasysgames/oasys-docs/docs/architecture/3-verse-layer/1-1-verse-layer.md

 An L2 Proposer needs to read the block chain process, so it only needs to use a hot wallet.
 The proposer address is written in the Hub-Layer's optimism contract and allows approved addresses only.
 The L2 Owner must update the approved addresses on the contract if the private key leaks.

 ### **L2 Message Relayer**
 The L2 Message Relayer is used by the **Relayer Node** in optimism.
 The Relayer node relay messages between L1 and L2.
 Messaging is mainly used in token bridges, but can also be used in your applications.
-The Relayer node can be run by untrusted third parties because the message body is verified by the contract.
+Untrusted third parties can run the Relayer node because the contract verifies the message body.
 However, due to the cost of gas, it is generally run by the Verse owner.